monome/docs/docs/norns/study-4.md

 ## long live (parts of) the 80's

-MIDI is still around and it's still fun. plug in and get to the command line:
+MIDI is still around and it's still fun. plug in a usb midi controller and get to the command line:

 ```lua
 m = midi.connect()
 m.event = function(data) tab.print(data) end
 ```

-push a key and you'll see something like:
+push a midi key and you'll see something like:

 ```
 1	144